yurygarcia26/Network_Model_Vaccine/README.md

 # Vaccination Scenarios for Costa Rica Using a Network Model
-Codes to simulate the scenarios presented in the article:  "Projecting the Impact of Covid-19 Variants and Vaccination Strategies in Disease Transmission using a Network Model in Costa Rica"
+Here you find the codes to simulate the scenarios presented in the article:  "Projecting the Impact of Covid-19 Variants and Vaccination Strategies in Disease Transmission using a Network Model in Costa Rica"

 Each folder correspond to one of the scenarios and the file that have to be run is main.mat.
 20 simulations could take around 48 houres.